 Besides, as my environmental awareness has grown, it has become essential for me to relate the necessity of my business trips to their impact on the environment.
 Every time a client offered me a job that involved going back and forth with their internal teams, I thought twice about it.

 What changed when I became a digital nomad

 When my life took a digital-nomadic turn, working remotely became the only option.
-This led me to stop offering certain services such as social media training and community management for live events.
+This led me to stop offering certain services such as digital marketing teaching.